Software + Tools

 - European Union’s Seventh Framework Programme

-- National Institute for Independent Living and Rehabilitation Research, Administration for Daily Living, US Dept of Health and Human Services
+- National Institute on Disability, Independent Living, and Rehabilitation Research, Administration for Community Living, US Dept of Health and Human Services

 - National Science Foundation